-Adult monarchs will drink the nectar of many flowers in addition to milkweed; in fact they need sources of nectar to nourish them throughout the entire growing season.
-Include a variety of native flowering species with different bloom times to provide monarchs with the food they need to reproduce in the spring and summer and to migrate in the fall.
+Adult monarchs will drink the nectar of many flowers in addition to milkweed; in fact, they need sources of nectar to nourish them throughout the entire growing season.
+Include a variety of native flowering species with different bloom times to provide monarchs with the food they need to reproduce in the spring and summer and migrate in the fall.
 Offering a wide array of native nectar plants will attract monarchs and many other butterflies and pollinators to your habitat all season long.

 Find appropriate native monarch nectar plants for your region using the Xerces Society's Monarch Nectar Guides.
 You can also check with local native plant nurseries or greenhouses for their recommendations of good pollinator plants for your area.